-Settings: -10.0 to +10.0 feet, or -3.0 to +3.0 meters (International Models only); Default = 0
+Settings:-10.0 to +10.0 feet or -3.0 to 3.0 meters [International models only], Default =0.0, or Off

-Depth Offset will adjust the digital depth readout to indicate depth from the waterline or boat's keel.
+Depth Offset will adjust the digital depth readout to indicate depth from the waterline or boats keel.
 Enter a positive vertical measurement from the transducer to the waterline to read the depth from the waterline.
 Enter a negative vertical measurement from the transducer to keel to read the depth from the keel.